 After visiting the Sistine Chapel , we will pass through a door (for tour guides only) that will get us directly to St. Peter's Basilica.
 The tickets, purchased for this tour, will allow us to skipthe lines.
 This will give us more time to enjoying exploring this memorable sight together.

-Saint Peter‘s is the largest basilica in the world.
-Construction began in 1506 but was completed only in 1626.
+Saint Peter is the largest basilica in the world.
+Construction began in 1506, but was not completed until 1626.
 It contains wonderful masterpieces like the Pietà by Michelangelo or the canopy over the main altar by Gian Lorenzo Bernini.
-Upon entering the church you’ll be overwhelmed by the beauty of its hundreds of giant mosaics and the atmosphere that reigns in this amazing house of worship.
+Upon entering the church, you will overwhelmed by the beauty of its hundreds of giant mosaics and the atmosphere that reigns in this amazing house of worship.

-Suggestions:Vatican dress code – no bareshoulders, skirts and shorts under the knees, no weapons ad no big bags or backpacks.
+Suggestions:Vatican dress code – no bare shoulders, skirts and shorts under the knees, no weapons ad no big bags or backpacks.

 Bathing played a major part in ancient Roman culture and society.
 Bathing was one of the most common daily activities in Roman culture, and was practiced across a wide variety of social classes.
 Though many contemporary cultures see bathing as a very private activity conducted in the home, bathing in Rome was a communal activity.

 Once the largest ancient baths complex in the world, the Baths of Diocletian – or Terme di Diocleziano – were built between 298AD and 306AD in honour of the Roman Emperor Diocletian.